abishekdharshan/abishekdharshan/README.md

 - 👨‍💻 Product & Community @ Zerion
 - 🚀 I’m on a mission to help distributed communities build a more inclusive future with our collective ability to ‘own the internet’
-- 🏖 Based out of San Francisco & Abu Dhabi.
-Previously lived in London, Seoul, Tokyo, Buenos Aires, Berlin, Champaign, & Hyderabad
+- 🏖 San Francisco based.
+Previously building in London, Seoul, Tokyo, Buenos Aires, Berlin, Abu Dhabi, & Champaign
 - 📬 Holler at @abishekdharshan on Twitter
-- 🕺 He/Him